 If you’ve been following along on the blog, you’ll know that I am a dogmom.
 I’m a bit obsessed with my rescue pups, Kit & Wesley.
 If I can take them with me when I’m traveling, I do!
-Some of their favorite spots include Green Lakes State Park, the Adirondack mountains, and Vermont breweries.
+Some of their favorite spots include local New York State Parks, the Adirondack mountains, and Vermont breweries.
 I reached out to some fellow travel bloggers who travel with their pups.
 They’ve shared their advice on dog-friendly places to visit.
 Enjoy their stories!

 As a student living in Boston, I’d dreamed of visiting Portland, Maine, for all things lobster and lighthouses, but it wasn’t until I moved to New York City that I decided to make the trip.
 Thank goodness I waited, because my dream trip to Portland became four paws more adorable.
 I rescued my pup, Harry, right before moving to NYC; this Portland road trip was one of our first times traveling together.

 While I went in a bit nervous—Would the restaurants let him in?
 Would he feel comfortable?—I was quickly put to ease when the Sebago Brewpub warmly welcomed us on their outdoor patio.
 From that point on, the dog-friendly Portland fun didn’t stop.
 We went to renowned breweries like Allagash and Maine Beer Company, stayed at a dog-friendly VRBO, and walked for hours scouting some of South Portland’s most gorgeous lighthouses (Spring Point Ledge was our favorite!).